tomuvak/testing-gc-core/README.md

 computations.
 As such, tests using it might require a long time to run, and with default configuration are likely to fail because they exceed the default timeout.

-To change the timeout assign the desired value (e.g. `"30s"` – that is thirty seconds, should normally be enough, but YMMV) to `timeout` within the `useMocha` block within the `testTask` block within the `browser`/`nodejs` block within the `js` block within the `kotlin` block in the `build.gradle.kts` file (creating the relevant blocks if they don't already exist), e.g.:
+To change the timeout assign the desired value (e.g. `"12s"` – that is twelve seconds – suffices for known usages, but the exact time needed for a specific test might vary greatly depending on the specifics of the test and of the environment on which it is run) to `timeout` within the `useMocha` block within the `testTask` block within the `browser`/`nodejs` block within the `js` block within the `kotlin` block in the `build.gradle.kts` file (creating the relevant blocks if they don't already exist), e.g.:

 ```kotlin
 .